isaacadams/blaze-brand-sync/README.md

 ### Debugging

+- debug logs get written to `public_html/wp-content/debug.log`
-open the `public_html/wp-config.php` file in your wordpress environment and search for the following
+- open the `public_html/wp-config.php` file in your wordpress environment and search for the following

 | name                                   | explanation                                                                                      |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------ |